 - Proven experience working and managing large database management systems.

 - Experience in designing and implementing MEL systems, as well as analyzing and promoting the use of the data collected.
 Demonstrated experience in digital data collection technologies using web-based platforms.

 - Ability to work in complex environments under tight deadlines & changing donor requirements.

-- Sound technical knowledge on program design and monitoring using various logical modules including; ToC, log-frames, result framework, Indicator Performance Tracking Table (IPTT) etc.
+- Sound technical knowledge USAID design and monitoring using various logical modules including; ToC, log-frames, result framework, Indicator Performance Tracking Table (IPTT) etc.